thesephist/sistine/content/start.md

 </body>
 ```

+This template represents a minimal HTML page with a title from the page's title field, a header with the page title, and the compiled Markdown contents of this page.

 ### Preview your site

 Let's now build this site, and serve it so we can preview our work so far!
-Sistine builds the static site into `./public`, which we can serve with Python's built-in HTTP server.
+Sistine builds the static site into `./public`, which we can serve with Python's built-in HTTP server if you have Python installed.

 ```
 $ sistine